Murder of Jane Macmanamin: Murder

-On 29 May an aborigine, "Micky", told William Allen of Woods Wells (11 miles — about 18 kilometres — north of Salt Creek) that another, Itawanie, had found Jane's body hidden and partially buried in a wombat hole about half a mile (about 800 meters) north of Martin's house.
+On 29 May an Indigenous man, "Micky", told William Allen of Woods Wells (11 miles — about 18 kilometres — north of Salt Creek) that another, Itawanie, had found Jane's body hidden and partially buried in a wombat hole about half a mile (about 800 meters) north of Martin's house.
 Allen telegraphed the police at Strathalbyn, where the message was received by Police Trooper Paul Foelsche who reported this by telegraph to headquarters and then rode to Wellington to inform Rollison of the discovery.
 Rollison subsequently began a long and very thorough investigation into the murder, and it is largely through his reports to Police Headquarters that so much detail is known about the case.

 Jane's body was exhumed from the makeshift grave and taken to Woods Wells where an inquest was held on 2 June.
 The inquest found that Malachy Martin should be tried for wilful murder.
 William Allen made a coffin and buried Jane's body on top of a hill about 200 metres from house.
 However, the Crown Solicitor believed it was necessary that a medical expert should examine the a remains, so they were disinterred once more so this could be done.
 The examination was undertaken by Dr Gosse, who had travelled from Adelaide for the purpose.
 He found that the cause of death was strangulation.

 Martin's trial date was set for 20 August 1862 and witnesses were subpoenaed.